An extensive guide to non-fungible tokens (NFTs). Find out what NFTs are, how they're being used, and why they're here to stay.

-Before we jump into NFTs, have a think about the objects that you own and interact with in your daily life.
+Before we jump into NFTs, think about the objects that you own and interact with in your daily life.
 Do you own something that is verifiably unique?

 The digital world doesn’t have the same physical constraints as the real world, so it’s far more difficult to prove that any digital property is unique and owned by a person.
 Digital items like music, video game keys, or even cryptocurrencies, are fungible: they can be exchanged for another item of its type and be worth the same value.